MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-03-Tutorial-3D-step3.md

 We can get rid of fields `environment`, `modelGround`, `textureGround`, `instances` and `modelBatch` because they are no longer used.

-To run the programme add the supplied files in the assets\models directory: `step3.gltf`, `step3.bin` and the `textures` subdirectory.
+To run the programme add the supplied files (see the GitHub repo) in the assets\models directory: `step3.gltf`, `step3.bin` and the `textures` subdirectory.

 When we run the programme, we may notice some clipping when we look down because the camera's near clipping plane is too far.
 In method show(), modify the near distance from 1 to 0.1f: